Andrey Vyshinsky: Bolsheviks in power

-Andrei Yanuaryevich Vyshinsky (bottom, right of Lenin, with buttoned shirt), 1922.
-Kamenev, Lenin, Zinoviev, at a congress of the All-Russian Central Executive Committee.
-14 years later he would become the chief prosecutor at the Moscow Trials, where Zinoviev and Kamenev would be sentenced to death.
+Vyshinsky (bottom, right of Vladmir Lenin, with buttoned shirt), 1922.
+Lev Kamenev, Lenin, and Grigory Zinoviev, at a congress of the All-Russian Central Executive Committee.
+14 years later, he became the chief prosecutor at the Moscow Trials, where Zinoviev and Kamenev were sentenced to death.

-Becoming a member of the nomenklatura he became a prosecutor in the new Soviet legal system, began a rivalry with a fellow lawyer, Nikolai Krylenko, and in 1925 was elected rector of Moscow University, which he began to clear of "unsuitable" students and professors.
+Becoming a member of the nomenklatura, Vyshinsky became a prosecutor in the new Soviet legal system, began a rivalry with a fellow lawyer, Nikolai Krylenko, and in 1925 was elected rector of Moscow University, which he began to clear of "unsuitable" students and professors.

-In 1928, he presided over the Shakhty Trial against 53 alleged counter-revolutionary "wreckers".
+In 1928, Vyshinsky presided over the Shakhty Trial against 53 alleged counter-revolutionary "wreckers".
 Krylenko acted as prosecutor, and the outcome was never in doubt.
 As historian Arkady Vaksberg explains, "all the court's attention was concentrated not on analyzing the evidence, which simply did not exist, but on securing from the accused confirmation of their confessions of guilt that were contained in the records of the preliminary investigation."

-In November–December 1930, he presided as judge over the Industrial Party Trial, with Krylenko as prosecutor, which was accompanied by a storm of international protest.
+In November–December 1930, Vyshinsky presided as judge over the Industrial Party Trial, with Krylenko as prosecutor, which was accompanied by a storm of international protest.
 In this case, all eight defendants confessed their guilt.
 As a result, he was promoted.
 In April 1933, he was prosecutor in the Metro-Vickers trial, at which eight out of 18 defendants were British engineers, and which resulted in relatively light sentences.
 He carried out administrative preparations for a "systematic" drive "against harvest-wreckers and grain-thieves".